apiato/documentation/docs/general/faq.md

 On the other side the `ApiatoServiceProvider` is manually registered on the `app.php` file (and it's the only one registered there).

-The `ApiatoServiceProvider` is the one who calls the `runLoadersBoot()`, on startup.
-After he call that function he registers the `ShipProvider` which has all the other Providers defined on its `$serviceProviders` property.
+The `ApiatoServiceProvider` is the one who calls `runLoadersBoot()` on startup.
+After it calls that function it registers `ShipProvider` which has all the other Providers defined on its `$serviceProviders` property.

 > **Important Information**: Laravel 5.5 introduces an `auto-discovery` feature that lets you automatically register `ServiceProviders`.
 Due to the nature and structure of Apiato applications, this features **is turned off**, because it